Research Enhancement Program Guidelines

 - A description of the project, with an emphasis on organization and presentation of ideas.
 Statements detailing the importance of the project to the applicant's field and personal scholarly/creative development, and the applicant’s access to necessary resources (i.e. library archives, instrumentation, etc.) should be included.

-- A detailed budget justification (separate from the budget page), especially important for equipment and travel
+- A detailed budget justification that is separate from the budget template in the application form, (see application tutorial pgs.
+8 - 10 ).
+Justification is especially important for equipment and travel requests.

 - An explanation of the explicit roles of each applicant if there are multiple investigators.

-- A two-page maximum vita, single-spaced in 12 pt.
-Times font with one-inch margins, for each applicant that summarizes the applicant’s research, and scholarly/creative activities.
+- Vita – A two-page maximum, single-spaced in 12 pt.
+Times New Roman font with one-inch margins, for each applicant that summarizes their research, and scholarly/creative activities.

-- The application must be completed using the online application system and submitted by the due date posted on the REP homepage and in the annual fall program announcement.
+The application must be completed using the online application system and submitted by the due date and time posted on the REP homepage and in the annual fall program announcement.
+Applications submitted after the posted deadline will not be accepted by the online system.

 - Review Process

 Proposals are peer-reviewed by each College’s Research Enhancement Committee (CREC), made up of elected departmental representatives.
 In instances where the department does not provide an elected representative, the chair of the University Research Enhancement Committee (UREC), in consultation with the department’s senator or senate liaison and CREC chair, will recruit a suitable representative.
-Departments must also appoint an alternate representative to the college review panel.
+Departments are strongly encouraged to appoint an alternate representative to the college review panel.
 The CREC’s evaluations guide the UREC, consisting of a tenured representative appointed by the Faculty Senate from each college, in recommending grants to be approved by the Faculty Senate.

 - Prior to meeting to discuss proposals, each CREC will examine proposals to determine whether or not the guidelines have been observed.
 Incomplete applications or applications that do not conform to these guidelines, including formatting specifications, will not be reviewed.